Public Scoring Methodology

 Dimensions

-Core areas spanning structure, content, authority, and readability.
+Report categories spanning structured data, content, authority, and readability.

 Adjustments